-- If you are coming from a country which has its own currency, make sure you buy Euros in your home country.
-My salary is in USD, so I thought I would change them in Athens, but oh boy!
+- If you are coming from a country with its own currency, make sure you buy Euros in your home country.
+My salary is USD, so I thought I would change them in Athens, but oh, boy!
 I was so wrong.
 All of the currency exchange offices have a very high commission!

 - You can experience the city with a local guide for FREE at This is my Athens, but unfortunately, none of the volunteers were available on the date we arrived.

 - You can buy an Athens city pass for €30 to reduce museums, Acropolis, and public transport costs.

 Thinking of visiting Santorini?
 Here’s a must-visit place on the island

 Top 9 things to do in Athens in a short time

 Most of the Athens sightseeing is within walking distance.
 Therefore we didn’t use any public transportation other than the but from and to the airport.
 Moreover, wandering through the neighborhoods of Athens is a wonderful way to explore the city.

 Wander through Plaka neighborhood